By Dr Sandeep Kaur Jawanda, General Practitioner, MBChB MRCGP

 Usually if a cleft lip is detected, this is known before birth and mums will be given the option of hand expressing colostrum and storing from 32 weeks onward.
 They can be educated about the use of squeezable and other specialist bottles, and the possibility of NG feeding.

 If the diagnosis is after birth, then often the mother is advised to supplement and start expressing colostrum straight away should she wish.
 Isolated cleft lips are generally still compatible with breastfeeding, so long as the anatomy allows for forming suction.
-When there is any hole in the palate, hard or soft, this generally becomes impossible due to the lack of sucking.
+When there is any hole in the palate, hard or soft, direct breastfeeding becomes challenging, and often impossible due to the lack of suction.
 This is where squeezable bottles or bottles with a valve can be helpful.
 Again, with associated syndromes or any other birth problems, NG or PEG feeding may be required.

 Finally, and arguably most importantly, is the support to the mother with her feeding decisions.
 The impact on perinatal mental health is paramount and well documented where this is concerned.
 There is a real grief and mourning associated with the loss of a breastfeeding journey where mothers have wanted to breastfeed their newborn but through ill health, for example NICU stays, they cannot.
 Couple this with the coming to terms with the diagnosis of cleft lip and/or palate itself, the emotional impact can be vast.

 Exclusive expressing or expressing and combination feeding allow the provision and benefits of breast milk, even for those requiring NG and PEG feeds.
-However, these are far from easy options, requiring significant amounts of family and professional breastfeeding support.
+However, these options require significant amounts of family and professional breastfeeding support.

 Families will need support throughout the first year, particularly as cleft lips are often repaired around 3-6 months and palate repairs taking place between 6-12 months.
 The prospect of any surgery for a baby in the first year of life is daunting, but again is a risk factor for maternal mental health and should be monitored closely.
 Cleft teams in the UK are comprised of nurses, plastic surgeons, dentists, ENT surgeons, speech and language therapists and even psychologists for the child through the school years.
 A leading example of a multi-disciplinary model for excellent practice.

-If we could improve the stats of 16% of babies being undiagnosed at first examination- then we’d really be on to a winner.
+If we could improve the stats of 16% of babies being undiagnosed at first examination- then we’d really be on to a winner7.

-Cleft Lip and Palate Association (CLAPA) A charity providing information and support for those affected by cleft lip and palate
+Cleft Lip and Palate Association (CLAPA) A charity providing information and support for those affected by cleft lip and palate.
+Their website includes a ‘Feeding’ section with details on breastfeeding, expressing, bottles and teats.

 - Cleft Lip and Palate Association (CLAPA)